-TUDelft has an extensive wind energy research programme, with its roots in the 70-ties.
-Five faculties cooperate in the wind energy research institute DUWIND, with a strong focus on design and technology aspects of wind power.
+Delft University of Technology (TU Delft) has an extensive wind energy research programme, with its roots in the 70-ties.
+Five faculties cooperate in the Delft University wind energy research institute (DUWIND), with a strong focus on design and technology aspects of wind power.
 The faculties are Aerospace -, Civil -, Mechanical-, Electrotechnical Engineering and Technology, Policy & Management.

 TU Delft offers an Wind Energy MSc education as a variant of its Aerospace Engineering degree, and as profiles in its Offshore Engineering and Electrical Engineering degrees.
 Fields of expertise include: design of wind turbines, rotors, offshore bottom-mounted wind turbine support structures, offshore wind farm design, offshore O&M, direct-drive generators and electric grid integration and optimization.
 TU Delft works in close cooperation with the international industry, and is a main partner of large EU and national projects in wind turbine technology and offshore wind energy research projects, such as UPWIND, INWind FLOW, WE&Sea.